 You have the right to say that you are unhappy with your services or supports or the staff who provide them, by filing a "grievance."
-You can file a grievance any time by calling, visiting, or writing to the customer service office as listed on pages 36 and 37.
+You can file a grievance any time by calling, visiting, or writing to the customer service office as listed on pages 31 and 32.
 Assistance is available in the filing process by contacting the customer service office.
-In most cases, your grievance will be resolved within 90 calendar days from the date your provider receives your grievance.
 You will be given detailed information about grievance and appeal processes when you first start services and then again annually.
 You may ask for this information at any time by contacting the customer service office.

-- There is no time limit on when you can file a grievance. - You have the right to file an Appeal of an Adverse Benefit Determination and a Grievance regarding other service complaints at the same time. - A provider may file a grievance on your behalf (with verified consent by you/ your legal representative). - If you file a grievance, you will receive an acknowledgment letter.
-You will also receive a disposition (decision) letter in no more than 90 calendar days. - A State Fair Hearing can be requested if the CMH and/or SUD Provider fails to resolve the grievance and provide notice of the resolution within 90 calendar days of the date of the grievance request.
+- There is no time limit on when you can file a grievance. - A provider may file a grievance on your behalf (with verified consent by you/ your legal representative). - If you file a grievance, you will receive an acknowledgment letter.
+You will also receive a disposition (decision) letter in no more than 90 calendar days. - Access to the State Fair Hearing process when the CMH and/or SUD Provider fails to resolve the grievance and provide notice of the resolution within 90 calendar days of the date of the grievance request.